What information does the Estonian land register give?

 History of the Estonian land register

 The electronic version of the land register contains information dating back to 1994.
 The change-over to the electronic version began in the summer of 2010.
+Since 1 January 2015, all land files have been electronic.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.